maitria/mock-api-server/README.md

 as a query parameter.
 Multiple query parameters can be encoded in the filename.
 `mock-api-server` will take the most specific matching file.

-`%` can be used as a wildcard for query parameters.
+`%` can be used as a wildcard for query parameter values.
 It will match zero or more characters.
 For example, the following file:

     test/mock-api/v2/type=%search%,foobizzle.json